2007-03-21 4:15 PM PDT

 I then store all of the Ziploc bags of charcoal inside the original bag, to protect them from getting worn/torn, and to contain the mess.
 When I go sailing, I grab one or two of the Ziploc bags, which makes me and my grill ready for any action.

-At this writing, the big bag of Matchlight plus Ziploc bags and a 10-pack of box matches costs about $12, and gives me about 8 to 10 meals worth of fire I can depend on, no matter how long it takes me to use them.
+At this writing, the big bag of Matchlight plus Ziploc bags and a 10-pack of box matches costs about $12, and gives me about 8 to 10 meals worth of fire I can depend on -- EDIT: ORIGINALLY THIS BLOG SAID no matter how long it takes me to use them.
+That proved to be less than accurate, in practice this trick buys you a year, maybe two, to use the Matchlight.
+Try to remember to grab a free newspaper on your way down the dock, as an insurance policy.

 (BTW, if you're ever stuck with stale Matchlight, try laying a piece of newspaper in the middle, and partially crushing 5-10 charcoals with pliers over the paper.
 Then light the edges of the paper.
 There will usually be some unevaporated fuel inside of the briquettes, that will catch if you crack them open, and the heat from the broken-and-lit ones should cause the fuel inside the rest to vaporize and burn.)